Michael Harris II Player Props: Braves vs. Marlins

-Michael Harris II -- hitting .447 in his past 10 games -- will be in action for the Atlanta Braves versus the Miami Marlins, with Bryan Hoeing on the hill, on June 30 at 7:20 PM ET.
+Michael Harris II -- with a slugging percentage of .718 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves against the Miami Marlins, with Eury Perez on the hill, on July 1 at 4:10 PM ET.

-In his most recent game, he had two hits (going 2-for-3) against the Twins.
+He had a one-hit performance in his most recent game (1-for-4) against the Marlins.

 Michael Harris II Game Info & Props vs. the Marlins